Documentation

 proxyUrl string See Below

 You can configure the WireGuard port over which VPN clients can connect to the WireGuard service.
 The default is 51820.
-WireGuard only supports UDP so there is no need to specify the IP protocol.
+Native WireGuard only supports UDP so there is no need to specify the IP protocol.

 A good alternative would be to set it to port 443, which is also used by the new HTTP over QUIC protocol which may increase the chances the traffic is not blocked by firewalls.